Diet-Microbiome-Interactions-Lab/GeneralTools/README.md

 For those trying to share configs across multiple users (for example, a bioinformatician lab manager), you can modify the default configuration file.
 To see the default configuration info, run

 ```
-python -m bioinformatic_tools.caragols.configurator
+python -m bioinformatics_tools.caragols.configurator
 ```

 The `maintenance-info` section is a starter guide to help track configuration files used in shared environments.
 It is not used by the application yet, so you can replace it or modify it in any way you want that makes sense for you.
 The configuration file content is logged each time a command is ran, so it might be useful for debugging with users to add information here.
-Future versions of bioinformatic_tools may rely on such a section to detect when a local config is out of date with the default config, that way users can keep up with the recommended configuration for the lab even when they have defined their own configuration files.
+Future versions of bioinformatics_tools may rely on such a section to detect when a local config is out of date with the default config, that way users can keep up with the recommended configuration for the lab even when they have defined their own configuration files.

 ### iv) Logging